GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/meta/09-appendix.md

 - Independent verification of measurement processes and results
 - Explicit valuing of unmeasured dimensions through narrative and case study
 - Participatory metric development involving diverse stakeholders

+## Appendix: The Governance Horizon

+As reflexivity deepens, meta-governance may evolve toward minimalism and even self-disappearance.
+This reflects a philosophical arc: from governing systems to living systems to being itself.
+The highest governance might not manage complexity, but cultivate simplicity—until governance becomes so attuned to consciousness that it vanishes like scaffolding after construction is complete.